-- Do you or a partner have a background in accounting and basic concepts of cash flow?
+- Do you or a partner have a background in accounting and basic cash flow concepts?

 - Are you familiar with the business licensing, taxes, wages, and benefits that go with the carinderia business?

-Hopefully, the list provides a sufficient understanding of how suitable you are to pursue the business.
-This research is helpful not only for the business but also to prequalify you as a player in the business.
+Hopefully, the list provides a sufficient understanding of your suitability to pursue the business.
+This research is helpful not only for the company but also to prequalify you as a player in the industry.
 Without due diligence and enough market know-how, challenges that would have been anticipated in this initial research stage could emerge down the road and it’s more difficult to back down and make hard choices.

 Some sources say us included, that a P15,000 investment will be enough to start the business, maybe as a food delivery business instead of a full-fledged carinderia entity.
 With limited capital money to buy bulk inventory of ingredients, food will be cooked in smaller portions, and orders are delivered to homes instead of accepting dine-in customers.

-Spending your capital money on a formal venue like a market stall may be more expensive but it also signifies your long-term commitment to the business.
-When the business falters when you find out your backyard does not have enough foot traffic, it’s easy to fold because you are less dependent on external factors.
-Hiring an experienced cook will help guarantee food quality especially if family members are less skilled or less committed to working for free for the family business.
+Spending your capital money on a formal venue like a market stall may be more expensive, but it also signifies your long-term commitment to the business.
+When the business falters when you find out your backyard lacks foot traffic, it’s easy to fold because you are less dependent on external factors.
+Hiring an experienced cook will help guarantee food quality, especially if family members are less skilled or less committed to working for free for the family business.

 So it doesn’t mean that if you’re investing less in setting up your eatery business, you’ll more likely to succeed.
-Likewise, if you borrow a huge amount and are heavily invested in a proper venue, you’ll be less likely to prosper.
+Likewise, you’ll be less likely to prosper if you borrow a huge amount and are heavily invested in a proper venue.

 - Do we wish to establish our presence as the talk of the town and generate word of mouth or even get featured in local magazines or TV shows?